ovh/docs/pages/web/hosting/activate-email-hosting/guide.en-gb.md

 ![email-activation](images/mail-hosting02.png){.thumbnail}

 > [!primary]
-> If you would like to get more email accounts included, please order a higher [web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/){.external} from our webpage.
+> If you would like to have more included email accounts, please order a higher [web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/){.external} from our webpage.

 ### Keeping your email addresses before your Web Hosting plan expires